blaire9989/BEMsim3D/tutorial_individual.md

 #### One Final Note

 Data stored in the input $\texttt{zvals.txt}$ and the output BRDF binary files are matrices, and can be accessed using a pair of integer indices.
 The first (row) index is associated with the $x$ direction and the second (column) index is associated with the $y$ direction, as indicated from the image above.
-This means that users may want to transpose (and flip) the data matrices for visualization purposes, in order to conform with $xy$ plane representations.
+This means that users may want to rotate the data matrices for visualization purposes, in order to conform with $xy$ plane representations.